-Thanks to the power of partnerships between their credit union and community-driven programs, Dupaco members Renee and Scott Kehoe are homeowners.
+Thanks to partnerships between their credit union and community programs, Dupaco members Renee and Scott Kehoe are homeowners.

 Coralita Shumaker was attending a workshop four years ago when the seed of a dream was planted.